This page features simple and inexpensive, stand alone UNIPOLAR stepper motor driver using parts that are available from many sources.

 A LED connected to the output of the LM555 timer (IC 1) flashes at the CLOCK frequency.
 If a direction has been selected, The motor will move one step every time the led turns ON.

-The LM7805, positive 5 volt regulator used on the circuit board can also provide power for external control circuits.
+The LM7805, positive 5 volt regulator used on the circuitboard can also be used to provide power for external control circuits.
+With its tab trimmed off, the regulator can easily dissipate up to 1 watt.

 For a 12 volt supply, external circuits can draw up to 100 milliamps.